 - Living in the present moment

 We often disregard the simple act of living in the here and now.
 Sadly, so many people struggle with this.
 One important goal of meditation is grounding.
 When you start meditating, you become calmer and more level-headed.
 Your self-awareness also improves significantly, allowing you to observe your thoughts, feelings and sensations frequently and more vividly.
 As a result, you start living in the present more often.
 A mind that is tuned to the present is less likely to get overwhelmed by negative feelings such as anxiety and stress.
 In fact, studies suggest that mindfulness meditation rewires the physical brain.
 Those parts of the brain that are responsible for anxiety, depression and poor concentration shrink whereas those regions associated with cognition, happiness and calmness increases in size.

 - Unlocking the source of our inspiration

-The human brain has two essential parts: the conscious and the subconscious.
+The human brain has two components: the conscious and the subconscious.
 The conscious mind is responsible for thinking and making everyday decisions.
 It doesn’t hold long-term memory.
 Rather, it stores a single thought at a time.
-The subconscious mind, on the other hand, is the source of great ideas and solutions.
-We also derive our greatest inspiration from our subconscious.
+The subconscious mind, on the other hand, can be the source of great ideas and solutions.
+We can also derive our greatest inspiration from our subconscious.
 This area responds to the messages we feed it and is the source of creativity and insight.
 One important goal of meditation should be to unlock your joy and inspiration from within.
-There’s always a rewarding experience once you commence meditation and stick to it for some time.
+There’s a rewarding experience once you commence meditation and stick to it for some time.

 - Enhancing your happiness and fulfilment of life